Living Dead: Locomotion

 Romero's zombies are slow and shambling.
 In interviews, George Romero has attributed this quality to rigor mortis, and to the poor condition of their ankles.
 A sheriff in Night of the Living Dead sagely suggests that their limited mobility is due to the fact that "they're dead, they're...all messed up."
 In Diary of the Dead (2007, post Dawn of the Dead remake) the director of the student horror film tells his living dead actor (a mummy, in this case) not to move quickly because "if you run that fast your ankles are going to snap off."
 When that character later becomes an actual zombie and shambles after a victim the director says "See?
 I told you dead things move slow!"
 The cemetery zombie in Night of the Living Dead and the two zombie children in Dawn of the Dead (1978) are the only running zombies in the series.

 O'Bannon's Trioxin-contaminated zombies can run if not physically injured and display quite normal mobility if not too decomposed.
 They have the added advantage of remaining mobile even if significant body mass is lost.
 Several times, zombies who have lost their legs remain agile and quick through the use of their arms.

 Speech

 In Romero's series, zombies never get much beyond basic grunts and groans or even screams.
 The aforementioned zombie Bub makes a praiseworthy effort to say "Hello Aunt Alicia," but the result is largely incomprehensible.
 Big Daddy in Land of the Dead was able to crudely laugh after finding a jackhammer.

 In the Return of the Living Dead series, a zombie can speak normally (even if its lungs, trachea, and facial muscles are largely missing) but it tends to only be one word ("brains!") or any real conversation will tend to lean towards their attraction to the listener's brain, how good it must taste and the speaker's overwhelming desire to consume it.
-There is a glaring exception to this in Return of the Living Dead 3, involving a very fresh corpse that had not even been buried yet.
+There are glaring exceptions to this in Return of the Living Dead 2, where a severed head complains of a screwdriver sticking out of its head and proceeds to speak rather casually to the panicking group, and an older male zombie pretends to be human over the phone and answers 'Harry Truman' to the question of who the current president was.
+Another instance in Return of the Living Dead 3 involves a very fresh corpse that had not even been buried yet.